By Sorsa Editorial

 Oct 2024Additional $1/month per connected X account fee introducedSocial media management tools hit with per-user surcharges

-Jun 2025Revenue-sharing model announced for Enterprise clients (July 1 deadline)Panic among remaining API customers
+Jun 2025Revenue-sharing model announced for Enterprise (July 1 deadline)Panic among remaining API customers

 Jul 2025Revenue-sharing never implemented; quietly replaced by pay-per-use pilotX backed down from its most aggressive pricing move

-In three years, X went from free access to a pay-per-use model where reading 100,000 posts costs $500 in post reads alone.
-If you also need author profiles, add another $1,000.
+In three years, X went from free access to a model where reading 100,000 posts costs $500 in post reads alone, plus another $1,000 if you also need the author profiles.

 What Actually Died Along the Way